rest-feeds/rest-feeds/README.md

 Every update to the resource leads to a new entry of the full current state in the feed.

-A data feed must contain every resource (identified through its `uri`) at least once.
+A data feed must contain every resource (identified through its `resource`) at least once.

 ### Event Feeds